YWCA Women's Journey Chemical Dependency Philosophy

-On Facebook, which allows organizations to vet reviews, the facility received 4.9 out of five stars from 18 reviews at the time of this writing.
+On Facebook, which allows organizations to vet reviews, the facility received 4.8 out of five stars from 24 reviews at the time of this writing.
 Alumni praised the staff and the long-term effectiveness of the treatment program.
-In a representative review, alum Ashlee wrote: "I have always recommended the ywca to anyone who is struggling with addiction, domestic violence, or both."
+Several alumni indicated that the program “saved” their lives.

 According to YWCA Women’s Journey’s brochure, most clients qualify for payment assistance from the facility.
 For those who do not, the facility offers a sliding fee scale.
+The center is part of the 31.8 percent that doesn't turn away clients who can't pay.
 Private insurance is not accepted.